Explainer: Responses Page

 FallOff

-The Falloff tab contains a table displaying questions and their response rate.
+The Falloff tab contains a table displaying questions and a bar that represents the fall-off rate at the end of each section.
 This table reveals where respondents stop answering questions and can be used for optimising survey design; particularly useful for long surveys which are more prone to respondent falloff.

 Sources